MixedMC/MixedMC/profile/README.md

 ### Want to join our team?

-Are you interested working for MixedMC Games?
-Check our job applications [here](https://mixedmc.com/apply) and select your desired position!
+Would you like to join our team at MixedMC Games?
+Explore our job openings [here](https://mixedmc.com/apply) and choose the role that suits you best.